balena-io/docs/shared/deployingCode/nodejs.md

 git remote add resin charlie1@git.resin.io:charlie1/myfleet.git
 ```
-__Note:__ On other git client there may be an alternative way to add a remote repository.
+__Note:__ On other git clients there may be an alternative way to add a remote repository.

 So now we have set up a reference in our local git repository (the one on our development computer) to the resin.io application remote repository.
-So now when we push new changes to this remote repository it will get compiled and built on our servers and deployed to every device in the application fleet.
+So when we push new changes to this remote repository it will get compiled and built on our servers and deployed to every device in the application fleet.

 Now to deploy this code to all device(s) in the application just run the command:
 ```